 While having visible veins is certainly disconcerting, the blood that should be flowing back to your heart in a healthy process starts pooling in your feet.
 This condition causes painful, throbbing, bulging veins in your lower legs, signaling it’s time to see a vein specialist.
-Call on Dr. Dmitry Gorelik at the Varicose Vein Center of New York City to begin the process of treating the insidious vein disease.
+Call on Dr. Dmitry Gorelik at the New York varicose vein treatment center to begin the process of treating the insidious vein disease.
 On its own, it can lead to even worse complications, such as skin ulcers.
 Varicose veins are the most obvious symptom of venous insufficiency, so call today for a consultation to treat this damaging disease.

 Venous insufficiency is a condition in which damaged or weakened blood vessel valves have stopped returning blood efficiently to your heart from the legs.
 When veins are healthy, valves keep blood flowing against gravity.
 Problems with the valves can cause blood to leak back into your legs and pool, which is known as chronic venous insufficiency.

 Chronic venous insufficiency is a common problem that can be painful and may cause your legs and feet to swell.
 It’s often accompanied by other vein problems such as spider, reticular, varicose, or venous stasis ulcers.

 Twisted, unsightly veins bulge and become visible through your skin.
 They can be very uncomfortable as well, even painful to the point of affecting your mobility.
 In NYC, you don’t have to suffer from venous insufficiency when you seek a firm diagnosis and effective treatment at the clinic for varicose vein in New York.
 Choose a vein specialist with extensive training and experience, like Dr. Dmitry Gorelik.

 Symptoms of this health condition can involve both pain and skin changes.
 You may experience one or more of symptoms such as: